CesiumGS/cesium-unreal/Documentation/api-design-guide.md

 ## Blueprints

-Blueprints are a visual scripting option in Unreal Engine that useres may use over C++ code.
+Blueprints are a visual scripting option in Unreal Engine that users may use over C++ code.
 Part of the API design in Cesium for Unreal therefore includes creating sensible Blueprints for less code-savvy users.

 First, defer to Unreal Engine's naming schemes for existing Blueprint functions and parameters.
 For example, texture coordinates in Blueprints are often referred to as "UV".
 Cesium for Unreal tries to match this by naming its own texture coordinate parameters as "UV".